tnrzk13/vimium-colemak-mod-dh-keybindings/README.md

 ### Navigating the current page:

-    ?       show the help dialog for a list of all available keys i       scroll left
+    ?       show the help dialog for a list of all available keys i       scroll right
     n       scroll down
     e       scroll up
-    h       scroll right
+    h       scroll left
     gg      scroll to top of the page
     G       scroll to bottom of the page d       scroll down half a page
     c       scroll up half a page
-    zH      scroll all the way to the left zL      scroll all the way to the right r       reload
+    zH      scroll all the way to the left zI      scroll all the way to the right r       reload
     yy      copy the current url to the clipboard p	Open the clipboard's URL in the current tab
     P	Open the clipboard's URL in a new tab gu	Go up the URL hierarchy
-    gU	Go to root of current URL hierarchy v	Enter visual mode
+    gU	Go to root of current URL hierarchy a	Enter visual mode
-    V	Enter visual line mode
+    A	Enter visual line mode
-    gi	Focus the first text input on the page s, t	Open a link in the current tab
+    gi	Focus the first text input on the page s, t	Open a link in the current tab (s=hover)
     T	Open a link in a new tab
     <a-t>	Open multiple links in a new tab
     <a-d>	Download link url